d

 Statues

-The statues are located outside of the Shelbyville Courthouse.
+The statues are located outside of the Shelby County Courthouse located in Historic Downtown Shelbyville.